Premium Bonds when someone dies: check for £123m in unclaimed prizes first

 • Your full name and address as executor or administrator

-• NS&I holder number (if known — found on any NS&I correspondence or old prize warrants)
+• NS&I holder’s number, if known (found on NS&I correspondence or old prize warrants)

-• Your bank account details (for the repayment to be made to)
+• Your bank account details for the repayment

 4. Decide whether to keep the bonds in the draw or cash in immediately.
-NS&I will ask you this as part of the claim process.
+NS&I asks this as part of the claim.

 6. Receive payment.
 The bond face value is paid by BACS to the bank account you specify.
-Prize warrants are paid separately, by post.
+Prize warrants are sent separately by post.

-For the full step-by-step guide to dealing with NS&I including all account types, see how to notify NS&I when someone dies.
+For the full step-by-step on dealing with NS&I across all account types, see how to notify NS&I when someone dies.

 Can Premium Bonds be inherited?

-Premium Bonds cannot be transferred from one person to another.
-They cannot be left to a named beneficiary in a will in the sense of being passed on as Premium Bonds.
-What happens is:
+Premium Bonds cannot be transferred from one person to another, and they cannot be left to a named beneficiary as bonds.
+What happens instead is:

 • The bonds form part of the estate

-• They are cashed in (at face value) as part of estate administration
+• They are cashed in at face value during estate administration

-• The cash proceeds are distributed to beneficiaries according to the will or the rules of intestacy
+• The cash proceeds are distributed to beneficiaries under the will or the rules of intestacy

-If a beneficiary wants to hold Premium Bonds after inheriting cash from an estate, they can open their own NS&I account and purchase new Premium Bonds.
-The minimum purchase is £25.
-The maximum any one person can hold is £50,000.
+If a beneficiary wants to hold Premium Bonds after inheriting cash, they can open their own NS&I account and buy new bonds.
+The minimum purchase is £25, and the maximum any one person can hold is £50,000.

 Common questions